vpbarb/jcache/README.md

 ## Server
 ###Storage types
 There are 3 implemented types of storages: memory, multi_memory and bolt.
+You can choose storage type by `storage_type` run option.
 All storages have "garbage collector" (GC) to remove expired values from storage.
 Interval of GC running is defined by `storage_gc_interval` option.

 ####Memory storage
 Memory storage is a simple in-memory storage with limited count of stored keys.
 Maximum size is defined by `storage_memory_size` option.
 Memory storage uses LRU algorithm, so less recent key will be removed in case of adding new key to full storage.